The figure shows the graph of f(x) = e^x. In Exercises 35-46, use... | Channels for Pearson+

 The figure shows the graph of f(x) = e^x.
 In Exercises 35-46, use transformations of this graph to graph each function.
 Be sure to give equations of the asymptotes.
 Use the graphs to determine graphs. each function's domain and range.
-If applicable, use a graphing utility to confirm your hand-drawn h(x) = e^(x-1)+2
+If applicable, use a graphing utility to confirm your hand-drawn h(x) = e^2x + 1

 Verified Solution